modmore/docs/en/01_Commerce/v1/10_Scheduler/index.md

 The scheduler can support a few distinct use cases:

-1. One-time tasks to execute asynchronously (e.g. "send this email at the first opportunity")
+1. One-time tasks to execute asynchronously (e.g. "send this email at the first opportunity") - note there'll be a delay of up to 60 seconds.
-2. One-time tasks to execute at a specific time later (e.g. "send a reminder email in two days")
+2. One-time tasks to execute at a specific time later (e.g. "send a reminder email in two days from now")
 3. Recurring tasks that happen on a fixed schedule (e.g. "import product data at 1am every night")

 The scheduler is used for, among other things: